 Drink at least 8 cups of water per day.
 You can leave bottles and mason jars filled with water around the house as a reminder to stay hydrated.
 You can also sip on homemade fruit and vegetable smoothies made with water as the liquid base.
 They're a great source of fiber and water.
 Who doesn't love a twofer?

-You'll want to wait four to six weeks before you massage the suture site, sooner if your provider okays it.
+You'll want to wait at least two to four weeks before you massage the suture site, sooner if your provider approves it.

 6. Eat nutrient-packed meals

 Your body is in recovery mode.
-You just carried another human being around for months and had major surgery (seriously, you're my hero).
+You just carried another human being around for months and had major surgery.
 It can use all the healthy building blocks it can get.
-While there's no magical food or nutrient that will heal you, your body needs a variety of foods and a variety of nutrients to replenish and rebuild.
-So choose protein-rich foods and plant-based options full of vitamins, minerals, and phytonutrients.
+While there's no single magical food or nutrient that will heal you, your body needs a variety of foods and a variety of nutrients to replenish and rebuild.
+So choose protein-rich foods and plant-based options full of vitamins, minerals, fats and phytonutrients.

 Here's a simple guide you can use to put together well-balanced meals.
 For each meal include:

-- a dollop of healthy fat.
-Include cubed avocado, a drizzle of olive oil, some nut butter, or choose a protein source that's also packing healthy fats like fish.
+- Some fat: Include plant-based options like cubed avocado, a drizzle of olive oil, some nut butter, seeds, or choose a protein source that's also packing fats like whole-milk dairy or Omega-3 fats like fish.
 Nuts, seeds and fatty fish are also anti-inflammatory and can help reduce swelling.

-It contains iron, which you likely need after pregnancy and surgery to rebuild your blood cells.
-And let's not forget the zinc and vitamin C, both of which are very important nutrients for proper wound healing.
+The supplement you take should ideally contain iron, which you likely need after pregnancy and surgery to rebuild your blood cells.
+And let's not forget zinc and vitamin C, both of which are very important nutrients for proper wound healing.
+These will come in handy as your body needs extra nutrient stores to fully recover from the intensive physical event that is birth.

 The tips above are effective tools to help you manage the most common post c-section concerns and recover as soon as possible, simply and naturally.
 But, if you're ever worried about anything you're experiencing or have questions about following any of the recommendations above, make sure to speak with your provider.